Fall Institute Retreat

 Fall in the Blue Ridge Mountains is gorgeous!!!

-We will begin at 7pm on Friday, October 24 and conclude by noon on Sunday, October 26.
+We will begin at 7pm on Friday, October 24 and conclude at 1pm on Sunday, October 26.

 The 2025 Fall Institute Retreat will be held 15 minutes from Asheville, NC